graph-gophers/dataloader/README.md

 ### Don't need/want to use Key/Keys interface?
 Just use the `v7` version of this library.
-This completely removes the need for the `Key` interface, but it limits the key type parameter to `comparable` types only, whereas `v8` allows `any` type, as long as it is wrapped `Key`, and exports itself as `string`.
+This completely removes the need for the `Key` interface, but it limits the key type parameter to `comparable` types only, whereas `v8` allows `any` type, as long as it is wrapped as `Key`, and exports itself as `string`.

 ## Cache
-This implementation contains a very basic cache that is intended only to be used for short lived DataLoaders (i.e. DataLoaders that only exist for the life of an http request).
+This implementation contains a very basic cache that is intended only to be used for short-lived DataLoaders (i.e. DataLoaders that only exist for the life of a http request).
 You may use your own implementation if you want.

 > it also has a `NoCache` type that implements the cache interface but all methods are noop.
 If you do not wish to cache anything.